BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 <img src="/assets/images/rejuv/image9.png"/>

 Go down.
-Pick up the lime book, and *TM63 Embargo.*
+Pick up the lime book, and *TM63 Embargo*.

 Head back up and go all the way up, picking up the sky-blue book.

 Head up.
 Next to the door, there are candle things.
-The second from the top on the right contains a hidden *Charcoal!*
+The second from the top on the right contains a hidden *Charcoal*!

 Follow Karen into the north room.
 On the left, pick up the golden book.
 On the right, pick up the lemon book.

 Now that we have found nine books, head back to where we saw Elgyem flying by earlier.
 Interact with the bookshelf it's on and place the books inside.
 A level 1 **Elgyem** will then battle you!

 Head back into the upper room and talk to Karen.
-While she'll get the Mega Ring, you'll get the *Ancient Book.* This will allow you to read Garufan prophecies.
+While she'll get the Mega Ring, you'll get the *Ancient Book*.
+This will allow you to read Garufan prophecies.
 Check out the ones on the wall, if you're interested.

 Head back to Sheridan Village when you're done and talk to the backpacker.

 You can choose to give him the book or not.
-I recommend giving him the book since we can get another later, and if you choose to, you'll get *Blue Moon Ice Cream!*
+I recommend giving him the book since we can get another later, and if you choose to, you'll get *Blue Moon Ice Cream*!

 Claim your reward: $950 and *Water Stone*! (+1 Karma, +1 Karen Relationship Point)